liferay/liferay-docs/userGuide/en/chapters/12-server-configuration.markdown

 existing permission configuration for a given portlet and/or modify that configuration for existing roles, this is where you can do that.
-If you need to add permissions to new roles for a given portlet, use the Roles section of the Control Panel and the *Actions ->  Define Permissions* button.
+If you need to add permissions to new roles for a given portlet, use the Roles section of the Control Panel and the *Actions &rarr;  Define Permissions* button.

 ### Page Templates